 The Conference Evaluation Committee evaluates the ICMA Annual Conference.
 The 2017 committee will meet twice in San Antonio: Sunday, Oct.
 22, 10:30-11:45 a.m. and Wednesday, Oct.
 24, 1:00-2:30 p.m.
 Committee members are appointed for a term of one year.

 The Conference Planning Committee plans the ICMA Annual Conference.
-The 2016 committee, will plan ICMA's 102nd Annual Conference in the Greater Kansas City Region.
-The planning committee will have an orientation meeting on Tuesday, Sept.
-29, 2015, during this year’s conference in Seattle, Washington.
-The committee’s main meeting will be held in Kansas City, Missouri beginning at 5:00 p.m. on Friday, November 20, 2015, and adjourning by noon on Sunday, November 22.
+The 2017 committee, which will plan ICMA's 103rd annual conference in San Antonio/Bexar County, Texas, will have an orientation meeting on Tuesday, Sept.
+27, 2016, during this year’s conference in Kansas City.
+The committee’s main meeting will be held in San Antonio beginning at 5:00 p.m. on Friday, December 2, 2016, and adjourning by noon on Sunday, December 4.
 Committee members are appointed for a term of one year.

 The Advisory Board on Graduate Education (ABGE) is a member group that meets jointly with professors of public administration for the purpose of enhancing the education of future local government management professionals.
-ABGE members are appointed by ICMA's executive director and work hand-in-hand with NASPAA's Local Government Management Education Committee, through three subcommittees: Managers as Faculty, Filling the Pipeline, and MPA Programs.
+ABGE members are appointed by ICMA's executive director and work hand-in-hand with NASPAA's Local Government Management Education Committee through two subcommittees: Academic Connections and the Future of the Profession.
 ABGE members create useful tools for improving the education of future managers.
 The ABGE meets at the ICMA conference on Sunday morning and holds conference calls throughout the year.

-The Local Government Excellence Awards Committee evaluates the nominations to ICMA's Annual Awards Program and selects the recipients of the Professional and Program Excellence Awards, which are conferred at each year's annual conference.
+The Local Government Excellence Awards Committee evaluates the nominations to ICMA's Local Government Excellence Awards Program and selects the recipients of the Professional and Program Excellence Awards, which are conferred at each year's annual conference.
 Seventeen members, representing each of ICMA's six regions and including several at-large positions, serve on the panel for three-year terms.
 The panel meets Sunday morning of the annual conference and participates in one or two conference calls per year.